wywu/wywu.github.io/_pages/research.md

 layout: page
 title: Research
 permalink: /research/
-description: The central goal of my research is to explore a way to help people recreate and edit the digital world more easily.
-My research interests lie at the intersection of Computer Vision, Computer Graphics and XR.
+description: One central goal of my research is to explore a way to help people re-create and edit the digital world more easily.
+My research interests lie at the intersection of Computer Vision, Computer Graphics and Machine Learning.
 This page lists some representative works in <b>generative model</b> and <b>digital human</b>.
 nav: true
 nav_order: 2
 display_categories: [generative model, digital human]